-Janet De Silva, EMBA '94 appointed Associate Dean of Ivey Asia.
+2011 Janet De Silva, EMBA '94 appointed Associate Dean of Ivey Asia.

 Phase I of Ivey's new building complete.
-Throughout the late summer and early fall, many staff members and some graduate students move into the new building permanently

-2012 Ivey's MSc wins the CEMS school of the year, awarded to the business school that has the best student evaluations overall, measuring the effectiveness of the CEMS Masters in Management (MIM) academic program, career and program services
+Throughout the late summer and early fall, many staff members and some graduate students move into the new building permanently awarded to the business school that has the best student evaluations overall, measuring the effectiveness of the CEMS Masters in Management (MIM) academic program, career and program services